 Single, Dual, Or Triple Channel?

-For maximum protection when parked, a dual channel (front and rear) dash cam is very much preferable as it doubles your field of view and therefore increases your chances of seeing who damaged your car.
+For maximum protection when parked, we recommend using at least a dual channel (2CH) dash cam.
+Having two channels is very much preferable, as it doubles your field of view and therefore increases your chances of seeing who damaged your car.

 Power Supply: How To Avoid Draining Your Car’s Battery

-Most dashboard cameras’ internal batteries have a very low capacity, mainly intended to allow the device to shut down gracefully and not lose any footage in case of a power cutoff.
-For the camera to keep recording even when ignition is off, the dash cam needs to be connected to your car’s fuse box with a hard-wiring kit instead of simply plugged into the cigarette lighter.
+Dashboard cameras usually don’t have internal batteries, or if so, they are very low capacity.
+For the camera to keep recording even when ignition is off, the dash cam needs to be connected to your car’s fuse box with a hard-wiring kit instead of simply plugged into the cigarette lighter or a USB port.

 Modern hard-wiring kits will protect your car’s battery from depletion.